gvwilson/thirdbit/src/fiction/in-heck/index.md

 It was an egg,
 perfectly shaded with fine pencil strokes, just like the ones he had done as practice when she was young.
+She put her hand on his shoulder and shook him.
-"Papa, please, wake up!
+"Papa, wake up!
-Wake up!"
+Please, wake up!"
+she pleaded,
+not noticing her own tears.

 For a moment nothing happened, but then Papa Roo blinked and looked up.